 What is Matched Betting?

 Matched Betting is a way to convert sportsbook promotions into withdrawable cash.
-Examples include promotions such as Sign-up offers, Deposit Matches, Free Bets, Profit Boosts, and many more.
+Examples include promotions such as Sign-up offers, Deposit Matches, Bonus Bets, Profit Boosts, and many more.
 Not to mention it's a great way to make money online.
-It can even turn into a side hustle.
+It can even turn into a side hustle especially if you become a VIP.
 Matched Betting is safe and completely legal.

 - Matched betting is a side hustle that mathematically guarantees profit from sportsbook promotions

 - Matched betting is not gambling since there is no risk of losing

 - You can matched bet from any location where online gambling is legal

 - DarkHorse Odds provides all the tools and guides you need to get started.
 Start a free trial.

 Sportsbook promotions tilt the odds and payouts in the favor of the bettor.
 To profit from these promotions, you place one bet using your promotion and then place a ‘hedge’ bet with a different sportsbook.
 These bets are ‘matched’ in a way that guarantees a profit, no matter which outcome happens.